clojurists-together/clojuriststogether.org/content/news/2025/2025 Q3 Funding Announcement.md

 This quarter, I'll be building packages for Ubuntu, Arch, Homebrew, and Nix.
 I'll be minimizing jank's dependencies, automating builds, filling in test suites for module loading, AOT building, and the Clojure runtime.
 I'll be working to get the final Clang and LLVM changes I have upstreamed into LLVM 22, adding a health check to jank to diagnose installation issues, and filling in some C++ interop functionality I couldn't get to last quarter.

-Altogether, this quarter is going to be a hodgepodge of all of the various tasks needed to get jank shipped.
+Altogether, this quarter is going to be a hodgepodge of all of the various tasks needed to get jank shipped.   <br>